Signature & Magnet Programs

 - French-English: Altadena Arts Magnet Elementary

 The IB Programme aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
 The Primary Years Programme at Willard Elementary prepares students to become active, caring, lifelong learners, who have the capacity to participate in the world around them.
 Blair’s Middle Years Programme is a challenging framework that encourages students to make practical connections between their studies and the real world.
 And, Blair’s rigorous IB Diploma Programme develops students who have an excellent breadth and depth of knowledge, critical thinking skills, global perspective, and are college-ready.

-Eliot Arts Magnet is a Visual and Performing Arts Academy that nurtures students' academic achievement through music, dance, visual arts, and theatre arts.
-Students engage in arts-integrated project-based learning across the curriculum in addition to electives in music, dance, theater arts, and visual arts.
+As an Arts for All school district, PUSD believes in the value of providing an arts curriculum for all K-12th grade students.
+To further demonstrate it's commitment to the arts, PUSD has two Arts Magnet Schools - Altadena Arts Magnet Elementary School and Eliot Arts Magnet Middle School.
+Both programs nurture students' academic achievement through music, dance, visual arts, and theatre arts.
+Students engage in arts-integrated project-based learning across the curriculum in addition to having classes in music, dance, theater arts, and visual arts.

 Jackson STEM/DLIP Magnet